osa-ora/ml-sample-demo/README.md

 You can upload any car images with a plate to the dataset/images folder and run the last notebook cell to test the detection of that new car as well.

-Here you can write, modify, commit and test your ML app, and this comes fullt supported from Red Hat and optimized to work with the underlying capavilities such as GPUs (using Nvidia GPU OpenShift Operator).
+Here you can write, modify, commit and test your ML app, and this comes fully supported from Red Hat and optimized to work with the underlying capabilities such as GPUs (using Nvidia GPU OpenShift Operator).

 Once you have a mature ML model, you can write your application to utilize it as in this example, all the previous cell codes are unified into a single prediction.py file, which can now be expose to do the prediction by using a flask Python app that can expose the APIs and route the request to the prediction application with a newly added predict function in prediction.py.